Library Book Security Systems | Prevent Book Theft

 Electromagnetic security technology has been used in the library for a number of decades for the protection of valuable library collections.

-It still is the ultimate theft protection technology.
-The security labels are equipped with special magnetic materials that respond to low-frequency magnetic fields generated by security systems at the exit of the library.
+EM security labels are equipped with special magnetic materials that respond to low-frequency magnetic fields generated by security methods at the exit of the library.
 The EM labels can be activated or deactivated with special equipment or a self-service kiosk.
 A properly deactivated item does not trigger the alarm at the EM security port.
 Whereas if the item is not deactivated, an alarm will sound at the exit of the library.

 -